Root Canal Treatment in Manhattan, NYC

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.

-For more information on root canal therapy, contact Herald Square Dental today!
+For more information on root canal treatments at our Manhattan office, contact Herald Square Dental today!